marcusalfred/onebagging-gatsby-now/src/pages/articles/2019-04-28---Blog_Setup/index.md

 ## Updates

 So its deployed... how will I make updates?
 On my next trip, I'll be traveling without my computer.
 I have not yet decided if I'll be bringing my iPad mini or not, but I plan to rely on my iPhone.
 Thankfully, [Now has a GitHub integration](https://zeit.co/github) to deploy projects automatically from pull request.
-This integration, paired with [Working Copy](https://workingcopyapp.com/) should allow me to create a new blog post and publish it to now _with ease_.
+This integration, paired with [Working Copy](https://workingcopyapp.com/) should allow me to create a new blog post and publish it to Now _with ease_.

-Here's my workflow for writing a blog post:
+Here's my workflow for writing a blog post with Working Copy:
-- Open [my repository](https://github.com/marcusalfred/onebagging-gatsby-now) in Working Copy
+- open [my repository](https://github.com/marcusalfred/onebagging-gatsby-now) in Working Copy
-- Create a new branch for my new post
+- create a new branch for my new post
-- Navigate to `/src/pages/articles`
+- navigate to `/src/pages/articles`
-- Tap the ` + ` button and create a new directory
+- tap the ` + ` button and create a new directory
+- copy the file from the template directory and paste into the new directory.
+- write my blog using this template
+- commit these changes & push to remote
+- create a new pull request on the github mobile site
+- check this pull request in a few minutes for a new Now.sh staging deploy
+- confirm the blog appears and any changes were made
+- merge pull request
+- confirm post is live at https://bagging.one